History of Deadwood Alive

 Portrayed by Ty Sanford

 Colonel May is portrayed by Ty Sanford.
-Ty lives in Deadwood and is in his eighth year with Deadwood Alive.
-His primary role on Main Street Deadwood is as Daniel Boone May, no relation to his other character, George May.
+Ty lives in Deadwood and has been with Deadwood Alive since 2011.
+His primary role on Main Street Deadwood is that of Daniel Boone May – no relation to his other character, George May.
 Boone May became known as a prominent citizen around town for his duties as a shotgun messenger on the Black Hills and Cheyenne Stage and as Deputy US Marshal.

 William L. Kuykendall - Judge